KristineFoy/Animal-Quiz-KAF/README.md

 This is was a test of CSS,HTML and JavaScript skills learned to date.
 This added in timers, countdowns and Javascript to my developer skills.
 Also helped further CSS skills and HTML functions.
 I switched Var to Const in my code for personal preference.
+Local storage and second HTML page where to be applied as well.

 ### Development

 This game was developed to test your random animal knowledge on a timer.
+Store score to local storage and display socres on a second HTML page.

 #### How to play